Wesley Sneijder: Ajax

 Sneijder moved to Ajax's famous youth academy at age seven after beginning as a youth player with local Utrecht club DOS.
 Following his older brother's footsteps, he signed for Ajax, initially on trial but subsequently impressed enough to be signed on a permanent basis.
 He first made the bench as an unused substitute for Ajax in a 2–0 win at SBV Excelsior on 22 December 2002 when manager Ronald Koeman, troubled by an injury-filled squad, called him up, advised by Danny Blind, the then-coach of the Ajax youth squad.
 On 2 February 2003, Sneijder made his official Ajax debut against Willem II in a 6–0 win.
 He quickly established himself in the first team, starting in the Champions League quarter-final match against A.C.
 Milan on 23 April 2003.

 On 5 March 2003, Sneijder scored his first goal for Ajax in a 4–1 win over FC Groningen in the KNVB Cup.
 On 13 April, he scored his first Eredivisie goal against NAC Breda in a 3–0 win.
 He scored three further league goals in wins against Roda JC, RKC Waalwijk and De Graafschap.
 The following season, he scored nine league goals as Ajax won the 2003–04 Eredivisie title.
 Sneijder's performances saw him awarded the Johan Cruijff Prijs for the season's best young player in the Netherlands.

 On 14 September 2005, he scored his first Champions League goal in a group match against AC Sparta Praha.
 Ajax qualified for the knockout stage, with Sneijder scoring again in a 4–2 win over FC Thun.

 On 7 May 2006, Sneijder was in the starting line-up for Ajax in the KNVB Cup final, setting up Klaas-Jan Huntelaar's opening goal in a 2–1 win over PSV at the De Kuip stadium in Rotterdam.

 During the 2006–07 season, Sneijder scored 18 goals in the Eredivisie and 20 goals overall.
 On 6 May 2007, Sneijder played for Ajax in the final of the KNVB Cup as the team defeated AZ on a penalty shootout.

-On 12 August 2007, Ajax agreed to sell Sneijder to Real Madrid for €27 million, according to the club's website, making him the second most expensive Dutch football player.
+On 12 August 2007, Ajax agreed to sell Sneijder to Real Madrid for €27 million, according to the club's website, making him the second most expensive Dutch football player at the time.